Études (Ligeti): Book 2

-A hard-driving toccata that moves polymetrically up and down the keyboard featuring an ascending chromatic-scale motif and then turns into an impression of bells ringing in different registers and times.
+A hard-driving toccata that moves polymetrically up and down the keyboard featuring an ascending chromatic-scale motif then turns into an impression of bells ringing in different registers and times, and a passage marked at (6 s) that progresses to a (8 s) with notes marked with three accents (>) and three marcato (∧).
 At more than five minutes in duration, this is the longest étude of the set.
 It is dedicated to pianist Volker Banfield.